Dust in the Wind: Adaptations

 Sarah Brightman recorded "Dust in the Wind" for her 1998 album release Eden.
-Cited by some critics as an anachronistic item in the operatic pop singer's repertoire,Florida Today June 22, 2006 "Brightman Experiments With New Sounds in Eden" by Breuse Hickman p.TGIF13Minneapolis Star Tribune July 22, 1999 "Music: Sarah Brightman" by Jon Bream p.E13 the song was recorded at the suggestion of Eden's producer: Brightman's then personal partner Frank Peterson.
+Cited by some critics as an anachronistic item in the operatic pop singer's repertoire, the song was recorded at the suggestion of Edens producer: Brightman's then personal partner Frank Peterson.

+Eric Benet recorded "Dust in the Wind" for his 1999 album release A Day in the Life.

 German rock band Scorpions covered the song on their 2001 live album Acoustica.

+In 2011, spanish Folk rock band Mägo de Oz covered and translated the song.
+The new song, titled "Pensando en ti" changes the lyrics; from a meditation about mortality, it's now a ballad about the desire of meeting a someone that may make your dreams come true.

+"Dust in the Wind" was parodied by comedian Tim Hawkins, the parody called "A Whiff of Kansas" which is on the Pretty Pink Tractor album, and a video parody on the Insanitized live DVD.
+In 2016, the music video for the song was parodied on The Late Late Show with James Corden.

-During the 8888 Uprising, Naing Myanmar, a Burmese composer, penned "Kabar Makyay Bu" (ကမ္ဘာမကျေဘူး), rendered in English as "We Won’t Be Satisfied till the End of the World" as a protest song.
+During the 8888 Uprising, Burmese composer Naing Myanmar penned "Kabar Ma Kyay Buu" (ကမ္ဘာမကျေဘူး), rendered in English as "We Won't Be Satisfied till the End of the World" as a protest song.
 Set to the tune of "Dust in the Wind," the song quickly gained popularity across the country, as an emotional appeal for freedom.
 The song was recorded and distributed on cassette tapes, reaching millions of Burmese eventually becoming an anthem of the 8888 Uprising.
 In the aftermath of the 2021 Myanmar coup d'etat, the country's nascent civil disobedience movement has revitalized this song, performing it during protests and acts of civil disobedience.

+In 2025, Corey Taylor covered the song featuring Bad Omens and Aaron Gilhuis.

+Appearances in other media

+"Dust in the Wind" was featured near the end of the Highlander: The Series 1993 episode "The Darkness" (Season 2 Episode 4) as lead character Duncan MacLeod is mourning the death of his fiance Tessa who was murdered in the episode.

+The song was featured in Final Destination 5, used as a red herring on every character's deaths.

+A rendition is performed by Will Ferrell during a graveside funeral for fraternity brother Joseph "Blue" Pulaski in the 2003 American comedy film Old School.
+He concludes by exclaiming "You're my boy, Blue!
+You're my boy!"